Lonely Graves in Western Australia

 The Condon cemetery is located near the old town of Condon in the Pilbara.
 It is unmarked and unfenced an not generally visible at a casual glance.Davyhurst Cemetery

-This cemetery is located on the "Island" at Lake Austin, just south of the old railway station.
+cemeteries near Lake Austin.
+The first is located on the "Island" at Lake Austin, just south

 There are two cemeteries at Lennonville.
 One is on the western side of the Great Northern Highway and is also known as called Warramboo.
 The other cemetery is some distance away on the east of the highway, and there is nothing to mark this sad burial ground.